Updated: 5 days ago

 Self-care is expensive.
 Nope.
 It doesn’t have to be.
+Want proof?
 I’ve never had a gym membership.
-I practice yoga at home, go on walks outside, and I have several exercise DVDs (many I have received as gifts over the years), and I exercise with videos online.
+I practice yoga at home, go on walks outside, and workout with several exercise videos online and DVDs (I have received many as gifts over the years).
 Check out my Stand Up for Your Self-Care YouTube Channel for self-care videos.
 Going to bed at a decent time?
 Doesn’t cost money.
 Getting some fresh air?
 Also free.
 Journals?
 I get most of mine from Dollar Tree.
 Organic produce?
-I shop at ALDI.
+I often shop at ALDI and Woodman's.

 Self-care takes too much time.
 Not true either.
 Self-care is what you make of it.
 Spend as much time as you need on yourself.
 Everyone has a minute for self-care.
+Take one minute from your time on email and social media and give it back to yourself in the form of self-care.
 You can meditate for that one minute before you get out of bed or the moment you wake up.
-Try this 1-Minute Meditation for Busy People.
+Try this 1-Minute Meditation for Less Stress.

 Practice It: Try One of the No-Cost Self-Care Practices From the List Above